GodotModding/gmlwiki/docs/guides/modding/tools/workshop_uploader.md

 [//]: # (TODO)
 !!! example "Documentation in progress"

+!!! bug "Common Issue"
+    Steam needs to be running and your session needs to be online while you use this tool.

+    You also need the [GodotSteam](godot_steam.md) version of Godot.

 ## Usage

-if you already have a workshop item make sure to set the id (can be found in the url)
+If you already have a workshop item make sure to set the id (can be found in the url)

 setting paths from the interface